Province Guide

 Getting Started in Alberta

-Alberta offers the same four-lender competitive advantage as Ontario and BC.
+Alberta offers the same five-lender competitive advantage as Ontario and BC.
 The key difference is market dynamics — understanding Alberta's specific real estate patterns and building a conservative strategy that accounts for market cyclicality.
 An experienced broker who understands both the reverse mortgage products and the Alberta market is essential.
+Take our lender quiz to find the right fit, review the eligibility requirements, or read about the step-by-step application process.
+Prepare with our document checklist before applying.
+Wondering how a reverse mortgage affects your family?
+See our guide on estate and inheritance impact.